hand32/Shorten-Paper-GPT/ReadMe.md

 and repeat it `SHORTEN_REPEAT` times.
 In conclusion, the document will be shortened in (`SHORTEN_RATIO` ** `SHORTEN_REPEAT`) ratio of token length.\
+Usually, I use 3-5 for the academic papers.\
-The default value is 1.
+The default value is 3.\
+❗ However, it will cost more accordingly.💸

 #### SHORTEN_RATIO (float): (0, 1]
 The shortening ratio of the original text.\